SuditiShyamsunder/DATA310/Project3.md

 ![](green1.png)

 The validation method that I used to determine the relative accuracy of the models was diff_sums, which is the difference between the predicted population sum and the actual population sum.
 The graph above show the diff_sums values throughout the country for the linear regression model.
 The variable population_sums contains the predicted value, and the variable cri_pop15 contains the actual value.
-In addition to the graph, if you look at the min and max values for the linear regression model, you can see that the diff_sums values tend to be negative.
-This means that the actual values must be larger than the predicted values, which means that the model tends to underpredict.
+In addition to the graph, looking at the min and max values for the linear regression model, you can see that the diff_sums values tend are sometimes negative and sometimes positive.
+If they are negative, the model tends to underpredict, and if they are positive the model tends to overpredict.

 ![](nums1.png)